|Court:||United States District Court for the Southern District of California|

 However, anti-competition regulators across three continents have recently charged or found Qualcomm liable for violating competition laws based on its blanket refusal to license its standard-essential patents to competitor chipmakers and other unfair and discriminatory conduct.
 One of those regulators, the Korean Fair Trade Commission (“KFTC”), recently levied a record fine approaching $1 billion and issued a detailed and damning order condemning Qualcomm’s multi-year effort to eliminate competition.
 And another regulator, the United States Fair Trade Commission (“FTC”), recently brought a similar enforcement action to enjoin Qualcomm’s anti-competitive licensing model.
 Qualcomm’s investors, including Lead Plaintiffs and the investor Class, have likewise suffered.
 These revelations of Qualcomm’s clear-cut anti-competitive practices dealt a swift and severe blow to the value of the Company’s shares, causing Qualcomm’s stock price to plummet 33% during the Class Period, erasing over $32 billion in shareholder value.

 Defendants filed their motion to dismiss the Complaint on September 1, 2017.
 On March 18, 2019, the Court denied Defendants’ motion to dismiss.
-The Magistrate Judge assigned to the case set a schedule for the case, which includes a deadline of March 3, 2020 for the completion of fact discovery.
-The case proceeded to discovery.
+On January 15, 2020, Defendants filed a motion for judgment on the pleadings.
+On February 4, 2022, the Court denied Defendants’ motion for judgment on the pleadings.
+The case is now proceeding in discovery.